justinjaywang/blog/_posts/2017-01-01-resolution.markdown

 *Be more open*.
 I'm resolving to open myself up to new people and new experiences, and not being afraid to show my personality.

-Looking back, I think a number of things have happened in my life where I slowly became more reserved, for fear of rejection.
+Looking back, I think a number of things have happened in my life that led to me becoming more reserved, for fear of rejection.
 I wasn't always this way, and I don't think it's my true nature.

 I have a lot of love to give.
-Here's to sharing more of it from here on out.
+Here's to sharing more of it.